bigeasy/cadence/design.markdown

 However, if that is the case, one can use an array, and check the array length, or if they really want `undefined`, they can call `shift` and see what they get.

-The semanics of using an array in that case would have to be super annoying and the use case would have to be super common, but I can't even imagine an example of a scalar event that might not happen other than `error`, and I've got `error` covered.
+The semantics of using an array in that case would have to be super annoying and the use case would have to be super common, but I can't even imagine an example of a scalar event that might not happen other than `error`, and I've got `error` covered.